DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

 * this will give you more time to plan how to fund your training

+<p> <a href="/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training">Find out more about when to apply for teacher training courses</a>.</p>

 ## What do I need to include in my teacher training application?

 You can apply to up to 4 courses at a time and will need to provide the following.